 The Jazz Education Network (JEN) has announced the establishment of the Jamey Aebersold Endowed Scholarship, which will be awarded annually at the JEN Conference to a college student exhibiting genuine passion and dedication to jazz education.
 The scholarship is named after respected and acclaimed jazz educator Jamey Aebersold, whose more than fifty years of pioneering jazz education have impacted an immeasurable number of aspiring jazz players, students and teachers worldwide.

 During one of the Jam Sessions at my Carnegie Center exhibit, we had about 45 or so people at the jam and about 12 people sat in.
 One adult sax guy, probably in his sixties from Cookeville, TN drove up with his saxes to jam with us.
-He then spent time upstairs at the exhibit
+He then spent time upstairs at the exhibit and said that this was the best day of his life!
+He came to the Summer Jazz Workshops way back in the seventies at IU.

 “The Jazz Messengers” by Art Blakey & The Jazz Messengers from 1956